wp-plugins/newsme/readme.txt

 Unlike products like *Aweber* and *MailChimp*, News@me is a solution that creates a unique and direct link between your online content and each of your readers by converting the interests of your visitors in an innovative system for retention.

+= News@me for your readers =
+*Three high-value services that you offer to your readers using News@me.
+They won't leave you ever again!*

+**1. Your readers can subscribe to your site through the News@me widget**

+A simple invitation with a minimalistic design and that does not affect the reading, the **News@me widget catches the attention of your readers at the end of each article and converts this attention into a subscription to your site**.
+This allows you to create a unique bond between your readers and your publishing activity based on something valuable: their interests, passions and curiosities.

+**2. Subscribers receive email digests with your new articles of their interest**

+Create a unique experience for your readers with News@me. **Each subscriber receives updates on articles and topics of interest** through an elegant email summary.
+Invite your readers to return to your site and read new articles about their interests.
+Put their passions at the center of your conversation and they'll keep coming back to your site and read your new articles day by day.

+**3. A unique and innovative way to follow topics of interest on your site**

+Give more control to your readers.
+With **News@me you let your subscribers choose which articles to get in the email summary**, day by day and if their passions and interests change..your email summary changes too!
+The News manager is a simple and intuitive service offered for free to your subscribers that enhances your online presence.

+= News@me for your online content =
+*Analyze the effectiveness of your online content with News@me and discover the interests of your readers.
+Publish new content that your subscribers will rush to read on your site every day!*

+**1. A unique and innovative perspective over your online content.**

+News@me gives you an overview over the effectiveness of your online content and the engagement of your readers through the News@me widget.
+You can see the number of **subscribers that the widget has generated** and the number of clicks that the customized email summary sent to your subscribers by News@me are bringing to your site, **topics and articles published that generate more subscriptions among your readers**.

+**2. Actionable insights on the performance of your online publishing activity.**

+You can take a **careful look at the traffic** and the number of subscribers who return to your site  to read your new articles of their interest through customized email digests sent by News@me.

+**3. Look at the behavior of your readers and the effectiveness of your content.**

+Plan ahead your online publishing activity with the certainty of knowing in advance the degree of involvement and **interest of your readers, topic by topic**.

 [Home](http://try.newsatme.com/?utm_source=Wordpress&utm_medium=plugin%20page&utm_content=Home&utm_campaign=Wordpress%20Plugin%20Page) | [How it
 works](http://wordpress.org/plugins/newsme/screenshots/) | [Pricing](http://try.newsatme.com/?utm_source=Wordpress&utm_medium=plugin%20page&utm_content=Pricing&utm_campaign=Wordpress%20Plugin%20Page#pricing) | [Get started](https://app.newsatme.com/users/sign_up?utm_source=Wordpress&utm_medium=plugin%20page&utm_content=Get%20Started&utm_campaign=Wordpress%20Plugin%20Page) | [Support](http://help.newsatme.com/?utm_source=Wordpress&utm_medium=plugin%20page&utm_content=Support&utm_campaign=Wordpress%20Plugin%20Page) | [About us](https://newsatme.com/en/about-us/?utm_source=Wordpress&utm_medium=plugin%20page&utm_content=About%20Us&utm_campaign=Wordpress%20Plugin%20Page) | [Log in](https://app.newsatme.com/users/sign_in?hl=en&utm_source=Wordpress&utm_medium=plugin%20page&utm_content=Log%20In&utm_campaign=Wordpress%20Plugin%20Page)